-Do you have a puppy in your home?
+Do you have a new puppy in your home?
 It’s exciting and fun to live with a puppy—but it can also be a lot of work.
 Puppies aren’t born understanding human rules.
 In fact, normal puppy behavior can sometimes make puppies hard to live with.
 But don’t despair!
 You can help your puppy learn to make better choices.

 Good Fences Make Good Neighbors (and Puppies)

 All behavior—including puppy behavior—is affected by what’s happening in the environment.
 Take a simple example: If your yard is securely fenced, your puppy can’t leave the yard (at least not without your help).
 I know that seems obvious, but thinking about the world your puppy lives in and how it affects your puppy can prevent a lot of misbehavior.
 In the training world, we refer to arranging the environment to prevent “bad” choices and encourage “good” choices (e.g., fencing the yard) as “management.”

 Good management is a key element in teaching puppies to make good choices.
 Here’s an example: A common misbehavior we see in puppies is chewing the wrong things (e.g., shoes and nice furniture).
 To prevent inappropriate chewing, put away items you don’t want the puppy to chew on, or block the puppy’s access to them.
 You might keep shoes in the closet or install a baby gate to prevent your puppy from roaming your house unsupervised.

 It also helps to provide your puppy with appropriate items to chew on, such as toys and long-lasting chews.
 Chewing is a normal puppy behavior, so the goal is not to teach your puppy not to chew at all; it’s to get your puppy to chew on the right things.

 Good Management Sets Your Puppy up for Success